 The Safer Care Committee has developed a new checklist for integrating safety into your Emergency Department.
 This allows you to assess how well you integrate and consider safety in your departmental activities and makes suggestions for which staff need to be involved.

-The Safer Care Team recommend that Emergency Medicine doctors utilise the below tools, resources and systems when considering patient safety.
+The Safer Care Team recommend that Emergency Medicine doctors utilise these tools, resources and systems when considering patient safety.

 CRM can be defined as a management system which makes optimum use of all available resources – equipment, procedures and people – to promote safety and enhance efficiency.
 Originally used in aviation but increasingly utilised in healthcare.